wp-plugins/123devis-affiliation/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Tested with WordPress 3.8.1
+* New: Autocompletion of fields
+* Fixed: some code optimizations
+* Fixed: Fatal error: Uncaught exception 'Exception' with message 'No data exists for "id"'
+* Fixed: mysql_real_escape_string() replaced by esc_sql()
+* Fixed: The optional fields were always displayed
+* Fixed: The button labels for 2 steps SR forms were not taken into account
+* Fixed: Inappropriate history message "Paramètres non sauvegardés"
+* Fixed: Limit the logs on stderr
+* Fixed: Style of the «Add new interview» button

 = 1.0.3 =
 * New: The plugin can work if the backend and frontend domains are different
 * New Improve translation